opensciencegrid/dosar/docs/Materials/11-HandlingFailure.md

 DONE g4
 ```

 From the comment near the top, we know that the montage node failed.
-Let's fix it by getting rid of the offending =-h= argument.
+Let's fix it by getting rid of the offending `-h` argument.
 Change montage.sub to look like:

 ```
 universe                = vanilla